Nextiles/documentation/software/sdk-installation.md

     - Consider Characteristics as data points which you can listen to, of a Nextiles device.
 NextilesSDK acts as a wrapper and provides raw, calculated data points for, acceleration, gyration, pressure, torque, etc.

 6. TIME_INTERVAL
     - is a time interval which decides if the data should be stored in a CSV and create a new CSV to accomodate the live data stream.
-It's an interval by which SDK breaks the CSVs
+It's an interval by which SDK breaks the CSVs.
+By default it's set to `60 Seconds`.

 7. Nextiles Metrics
     Nextiles Metrics are the field types or parameters which a Nextiles Device can track.
 To make it easier for clients, we have made these specific definitions.
 And these are: